cannlytics/cannlytics/cannlytics/data/coas/readme.md

 | `parse_mcr_labs_coa` | MCR Labs | 🔴 |
 | `parse_sc_labs_coa` | SC Labs | 🟢 |

+## Introduction

+Getting data from CoAs is inevitable and with modern tools, plus a little human ingenuity, we can methodically parse CoAs produced by various labs that test cannabis.
+All CoAs that are extracted through manually written routines are quite useful because these can then be used for training natural language processing (NLP) models to further extract data!

 ## Usage

 Initialize a `CoADoc` parsing client.